cubiclesoft/php-flexforms-modules/README.md

 * Chart - Adds a new field type (chart) that displays a variety of [C3.js charts](http://c3js.org/).
 * HTML Editor - Adds new options to the 'textarea' field type to convert a textarea into a TinyMCE HTML editor.
 Filtering content submitted to the server for cross-site scripting (XSS) injection attempts is up to the developer, but using [TagFilter](https://github.com/cubiclesoft/ultimate-web-scraper) is highly recommended.
 * Stop Password Manager - Adds a new option to the 'password' field type that can be used to stop password managers from attempting to store entered passwords.
+* reCAPTCHA - Adds a new field type (recaptcha) that displays and can validate [Google reCAPTCHA](https://www.google.com/recaptcha/intro/).
 * Table Filter - Adds new options to the 'table' field type to display a search field at the top of the table to quickly find matching rows more efficiently than built-in browser searching.
 * Text Counter - Adds new options to the 'text' and 'textarea' field types to display a counter that shows the number of characters (or words) entered.